MarcoParola/ssl4zsc/README.md

 - Extract features using a previously trained SS model
 - Run clustering algorithms and evaluate cluster results

-Additional utility python scripts can be found in `./scripts/`
+Additional utility python scripts can be found in `./scripts/`.
+The main ones are:
+- `generate_txt_embeddings.py` to precompute the text class description embeddings.

 ### 1. Training